ayu-22/Colorization-Deep-learning/README.md

 **Architecture of model is shown below**
 ![model](model_color.PNG)
-##the image taken from the original paper
+##the image is taken from the original paper